 - Empty your food scraps into your organics cart on your collection day.
 Leaving food in your organics cart for long periods may attract flies.

 - Cover food scraps with yard trimmings in your cart to avoid pests and odors.
 Yard trimmings will mask the food scraps odors, preventing pests from detecting it!

-- Line kitchen pail with paper towels or newspaper which will help keep your pail clean.
+- Line kitchen container with paper towels or newspaper which will help keep your container clean.
 The liner paper can be recycled with the food scraps!

 - Optional: Freeze food scraps before emptying into your cart.
 Some residents have done this as a sanitary way to manage food scrap storage, especially very wet food scrap materials.